nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Pipeline_GL-DPPD-7117_Versions/GL-DPPD-7117.md

 -	`-1` - specifies the forward reads to map
 - `-2` – specifies the reverse reads to map
 - `--no-unal` - Suppress SAM records for reads that did not align.
-- `> sample1.sam` - Redirects the output of the map reads command to a SAM file.
+- `> sample.sam` - Redirects the output of the map reads command to a SAM file.
-- `2> sample1-mapping-info_GLlbsMetag.txt` – capture the printed summary results in a log file
+- `2> sample-mapping-info_GLlbsMetag.txt` – capture the printed summary results in a log file

 **Input Data**

-- sample1-index (bowtie2 index files, output from [Step 14a](#14a-build-reference-index))
+- sample-index (bowtie2 index files, output from [Step 14a](#14a-build-reference-index))
 - *_R[12]_decontam_GLlbsMetag.fastq.gz or *_R[12]_HostRm_GLlbsMetag.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and, optionally, host reads) removed, output from [Step 3b](#3b-build-contaminant-index-and-map-reads) or [Step 4b](#4b-remove-host-reads))